Moksha Teacher Training

 Techniques - Part 1

 Training Classes: These classes are the foundation of the training program, mandatory and required for certification.
-Integral to the learning process, these classes are multi-dimensional and include practice and theory of asana, pranayama, meditation, bandhas, mudras, kriyas, history, philosophy, and ethics.
-The format of the class is structured to include practice, hands-on adjustments, lecture, discussion, Q&A, and quizzes.
-Guest teachers may also be asked to present during these times.
-Make-up Policy: You are entitled to miss 1 class.
-For all remaining absences, you must attend make-up sessions completing hour-for-hour each class missed.
+Integral to the learning process, these classes are multi-dimensional and include practice and theory of asana, pranayama, meditation, bandhas, mudras, kriyas, history, philosophy, and chakras.
+The format of the class is structured to include practice, lecture, discussion, Q&A, and quizzes.

 Daily Practice: Please take 15-20 minutes daily to practice the poses and pranayamas that you learn in class.